-- Navigate to APKMirror, here, and download an older APK version of WhatsApp.
+- Navigate to APKMirror and download an older APK version of WhatsApp.
 Alternatively, you can try any other version except the one currently installed on your device.
 Beta versions are also an option but we suggest avoiding them due to stability issues.

-- Uninstall the app by following instructions from the previous solution.
+- Uninstall the app by following the instructions from the previous solution.

 - Run the APL and allow app installation from external sources.

 - Open WhatsApp, sign in, and look for improvements.

 That’s a wrap.
 Thanks for reading and we sincerely hope any of these steps helped you.
-In case you have any questions or suggestions, feel free to tell us in the comments section below.
+If you have any questions or suggestions, feel free to tell us in the comments section below.
 We look forward to hearing from you here or on our social media handles, Twitter and Facebook.